foremap/deepdive-app-chinese/README.md

 ![2018-10-14-11-50-14](http://www.xdpie.com/2018-10-14-11-50-14.png)

-Finally , we need to excute `$ sbt/sbt stage` to rebulid  (in parser file ).
+Finally , we need to excute `$ sbt/sbt stage` to rebulid  (note: command in `parser` file ).

-4、**Raw Data**
+* **Raw Input Data**

-The data include two parts , company's transaction data and announcements。We can get more transaction from http://www.gtarsc.com/DataMarket/Index.
+The raw input data include two parts , company's transaction data and announcements data。We can get more transaction from http://www.gtarsc.com/DataMarket/Index.

 ![2018-10-14-10-41-52](http://www.xdpie.com/2018-10-14-10-41-52.png)

-In our project, we put some samples in ./input/transaction_dbdata.csv file and articles.csv .
+In our project, we put some data in ./input/transaction_dbdata.csv file and articles.csv .

-## Processing Raw Input Data
+# Processing Raw Input Data

-### 1、Initialize Postgresql
+## Initialize Postgresql

 DeepDive will store all data—input, intermediate, output, etc.—in a relational database.
 Currently, Postgres, Greenplum, and MySQL are supported; however, Greenplum or Postgres are strongly recommended.
 To set the location of this database, we need to configure a URL in the db.url file, e.g.:

 `$ echo "postgresql://$USER@$HOSTNAME:5432/deepdive_spouse_$USER" >db.url`

-### 2、 Declare Schema
+## Declare Schema
 we need to declare the schema of this articles table in our `./app.ddlog` file; we add the following lines:

 ``` js